InformaticsMatters/squonk2-openapi-js-client-generator/README.md

 - The `customInstance` used to make calls is exported in the case where the exported API doesn't allow certain features.
 - *All* the exported types are only exported from here (limited by the output of orval but you should import types separately with `import type {} from ''` regardless).

-### From the subEntry points, the `react-query` exports can be imported.
+### From the sub-entry points, the `react-query` exports can be imported.

 This will be the standard output of `Orval` with `react-query` These will be the `x-semantic-name` fields specified in the OpenAPI.
 In addition the hooks will of course be prefixed by `use` and converted to `camelCase`.
 Each `useQuery` hook will also have a `get${camelCase(operationId)}` function that takes the same request params and body to generate a query key.
+Additionally, suspense queries are generated for `<Suspense></Suspense>` boundaries.

 ## Docs